Ruinan-Ding/OpenAI-YouTube-Transcriber/README.md

 <insert generated text>
 ```
+As of GPT-4o, long YouTube transcripts might be summarized.
+If this happens, you may have to break the transcript piecemeal.

 ## Contributing

 We welcome contributions to this project!
-To get involved, you can submit a pull request or report any issues.
+To get involved, participate in [Discussions](https://github.com/Ruinan-Ding/OpenAI-Whisper-YouTube-Multi-Tool/discussions), submit a pull request, or report any issues.
 We're open to suggestions for new features or improvements.

 ### Pull Requests